|

 report shows that actual contents of the landfill remain ill defined

+and largely unknown.
 This is because the Navy has conducted very little investigation

 to determine exactly what is in the landfill.
 The Navy deemed such